 I am interested in writing poetry and fiction.
 Can I do that as an English major?

 A: One of the best ways to train yourself as a writer is to reflect critically upon the tradition that precedes you, and the intensive study of a wide range of English literature in the classroom provides that experience.
 At many universities, the critical study of literature and creative writing are both grouped under the umbrella of an English department.
 At Hopkins, these are separate departments with distinct faculty and major requirements.
 The Department of English instructs students in the history and criticism of literatures in English, while the Writing Seminars is the department that trains students in creative writing.

-Q: Do I have to take Expository Writing courses in order to be an English major?
+Do I have to take University Writing Program courses in order to be an English major?

-A: Though the Expository Writing Program is part of the Department of English for administrative purposes, the two are independent entities when it comes to the undergraduate curriculum.
-Students are encouraged to take courses in Expository Writing in order to master the essentials of academic argument, but the mission of the English Department is to instruct students in the history and criticism of literatures in English.
-Accordingly, courses in Expository Writing cannot be counted toward the English major.
+Though the University Writing Program is part of the Department of English for administrative purposes, the two are independent entities when it comes to the undergraduate curriculum.
+Students are encouraged to take courses with the writing program in order to master the essentials of academic argument, but the mission of the English Department is to instruct students in the history and criticism of literatures in English.
+Accordingly, courses in expository writing cannot be counted toward the English major.